DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 There are several types of *IPv4 Casts*:

-- *Unicast* - from node to the node
+- *Unicast* - from node to the node.
-- *Multicast* - from node to the node group
+- *Multicast* - from node to the node group.
-- *Broadcast* - from node to every nodes
+- *Broadcast* - from node to every nodes.

 There are two types of addresses: